 - Island hopping in the Cyclades

 Hi!
-I’m Vanessa from Athens and I’ve been to about 60 of our islands, at various times of the year.
+I’m Vanessa from Athens and I’ve been to about 60 of the Greek islands, at various times of the year.
 I love visiting in June, when the days are long, and September, when the sea temperature is the highest.
 Follow me on Facebook and Instagram for more information and photos about Greece!